 My kids love their devices and I don’t think there is anything wrong with gaming but if it were up to my kids, I suspect they would do it in every free moment.
 We limit computer games to Friday nights and the weekend.
-This means that they need to entertain themselves in other ways after school and playing out is perfect for that.
+This means that they need to entertain themselves in other ways after school and playing outdoor games is perfect for that.

 Making Different Friends

 Where we live, there is a grass area where lots of the children play.
 Most of them attend the same school as my children but aren’t in the same class or even year group.
 Playing out allows them to make friends from across the school who they wouldn’t normally interact with.
 This can be a great insurance policy for when they inevitably fall out with their usual friends.
 Playing with older and younger children can also help them develop a broader set of social skills.